ssterling/varlpenis/README.md

 # make install
 ```

-Should work on UNIX-like systems; untested on Winblows, MS-DOS or anything
+Should work on UNIX-like systems with no modification.
-else.
-Written in ANSI C using only the standard library.
+Instructions for MS-DOS can be found in [doc/](doc); support for
+other systems may be coming in the future.

 ### Configuration